Cultrarius/QuestWeaver/README.md

 Procedurally generated quests and stories for computer games.

-This project is still in its early stages and under heavy development!
+**This project is still in its early stages and under heavy development!**

-This project includes the following JSON parser: https://github.com/open-source-parsers/jsoncpp

 ## Features